carnisj/bcdi/bcdiHackweek/docs/index.md

 1 hour of ask us anything  + coffee break

-1 hours of tutorial    (jupyter tips and tricks / other / dealing with the data deluge)
+1 hours of tutorial    (setting up a virtual environment / jupyter tips and tricks / other / dealing with the data deluge)

 1 hour of ask us anything   + coffee break